-- 11.1 This agenda item allows Councillors to ask no more than four (4) questions per meeting on any matter relevant to Council activities. - 11.2 Councillors should provide the Chair with a written copy of the question. - 11.3 Questions without notice, and any answers to those questions, are not required to be recorded in the minutes.
+- 11.1 This agenda item allows Councillors to ask no more than four (4) questions per meeting on any matter relevant to Council activities. - 11.2 Councillors should provide the Chair with a written copy of the question.

 12. Acting as a Planning Authority